strnadchristopher/arizona/README.md

 ## New Features

 ### Themes
-Create a folder in the themes directory with the name of your theme and add a file named "style.css" then, in config.json, set your theme to the name of the folder you created.
+Copy the folder of another theme in your 'themes' directory and rename it to whatever you want to call your theme.
+Then, in config.json, set your theme to the name of the folder you created.
 You can add whatever css you want to the custom css file.

 ### Background Video
 Place a mp4 in the directory of your theme with the name 'bg.mp4'.
 Then just makes sure "backgroundVideo" is set to true in config.json